yerlandana/Sticker/README.md

-## EngLearn - is an app for creating your own stickers to learn Enlish words.
+## EngLearn  is an app for creating your own stickers to learn English words.

 ![onboarding](/photo/onboarding2.jpg)            ![onboarding1](/photo/onboarding3.jpg)